 This quote is from our general real estate counsel, Steven Spierer, Partner at Spierer, Woodward, Corbalis and Goldberg.
 I love this quote because, unfortunately, this is the case all too often.

-I can’t tell you how often an elderly grandparent sells their home for hundreds of thousand of dollars below market to less than forthright agents and developers.
+I can’t tell you how often an elderly grandparent sells their home for hundreds of thousands of dollars below market to less than forthright agents and developers.
 Or, how a “savvy” buyer will contact every developer or agent in the city, only to overpay on new construction.

 There are very few sales that should warrant off-market status due to privacy issues, etc. (i.e. a celebrity…and those are even questionable).
-In the short, off-market property is not exposed to the entire market which, in turn, can hamper finding the market price.
+In short, off-market property is not exposed to the entire market which, in turn, can hamper finding the market price.

 If you’re a seller, ask yourself why is the buyer purchasing off-market?
 You should know the market well enough to know the price is right or have someone represent you that you can trust fully.